adambraimbridge/annotations-rw-neo4j/README.md

 * `go test ./...`
 * `go install`
 * `$GOPATH/bin/annotations-private-rw --neo-url={neo4jUrl} --port={port} --log-level={DEBUG|INFO|WARN|ERROR}`
-_Exept platformVersion, all arguments are optional.
+_Except platformVersion, all arguments are optional.
 --neo-url defaults to http://localhost:7474/db/data, which is the out of box url for a local neo4j instance.
 --port defaults to 8080.
 --log-level defaults to INFO